TobiasSekan/NetOdt/Documentation/api.md

 using var odtDocument = new OdtDocument(documentUri, temporaryUri);
 ```

-## Set font and font size for the document
+## Set global font and font size for the document

 ```csharp
 // Set the font (name) and font size for the document